HoferEmanuel/Unity-System-Collection/README.md

 # Unity-System-Collection
-## including a variaty of helpful systems for all kinds of games, for you to turn your concept into a strong foudation in no time.
+## including a variaty of helpful systems for all kinds of games, for you to turn your concept into a strong foundation in no time.

 ## Content
 <details>